Expecting Miracles: A Lafayette doctor and his wife create the perfect gift for couples with infertility

 The couple considered two more options – infant adoption and in vitro fertilization – but both seemed out of their reach financially with her income as a veterinary assistant and his income from a vending machine route.
 IVF typically costs between $10,000 and $15,000 per attempt.
 “It’s a big investment and what if it doesn’t work?”
 Terry said.
 “I didn’t want to put that burden on Laura.
 She’s the one who has to deal with the emotional pain.”

 Almost miraculously, their situation changed thanks to another Lafayette couple, John and Amelie Storment.
-A reproductive endocrinologist with Fertility & Women’s Health Center of Louisiana, John has helped bring hundreds of babies into the world through IVf.
+A reproductive endocrinologist with Fertility & Women’s Health Center of Louisiana, Dr. John Storment has helped bring hundreds of babies into the world through IVf.
 Amelie directs marketing and publicity for the Center.
 One night over dinner, the Storments were discussing ways to call attention to the plight of infertile couples, especially those with modest means.
 “The Gift of Hope was Amelie’s brainchild,” John Storment said.
 “It was our way to give something back to the community and raise awareness about infertility.”

 The couple incorporated the idea as a nonprofit organization, partnering with Women’s & Children’s Hospital to provide the special IVF surgical facilities with tightly-controlled humidity, temperature and light.
 Florida-based Sheridan Healthcare stepped forward to donate anesthesia services.
 Additionally, Storment got most of the medications used in an IVF cycle donated by pharmaceutical companies.
 They also recruited a volunteer selection committee to review the lengthy and often heartrending applications from couples seeking treatment.

-The Gift of Hope went public in March of 2006 with a splash of coverage on local television news.
+The Gift of Hope IVF Grant 2006 went public in March of 2006 with a splash of coverage on local television news.
 The Hughes happened to be watching that night, but it didn’t matter.
 “All of a sudden, the phone started ringing,” Laura said with a laugh.
 “Everyone we know was calling and telling us to apply.”

 Once again, the Hughes faced long odds.
 Sixty other Louisiana couples had also submitted their financial information, physician referrals, and personal accounts of their experiences with infertility.
 “We all read the letters,” said selection committee member Karen Alleman, a nurse at Women’s & Children’s Hospital.
 “We also looked at their medical histories, if they had been pregnant, to choose the best candidate who would have the best success.”

-Even so, the changes are just 50/50 that the procedure will result in pregnancy.
+Even so, the chances are just 50/50 that the procedure will result in pregnancy.
 As it turns out, the human species is not particularly fertile, says Storment.
 “The best normal pregnancy rate is 20 percent.
 Seventy percent of all conceptions miscarry, because if there’s something wrong, the body will reject.
 We’re fighting human biology and it’s a bigger battle than we think.”

 Within a few weeks, Laura was receiving daily injections of fertility drugs to bring on “superovulation” in which the ovaries produce several mature eggs rather than a single egg that normally develops each month.
 Laura was able to inject some medications herself like allergy shots and other requiring large needles which Terry had to administer.
 The medications made her moody, she said, and put a strain on their relationship.
 “You have to talk to each other,” Laura said.
 “You have to because you lose control of yourself.
 Sometimes you cry for no reason.”